davy7125/polyphone/en/tutorials/use-polyphone-as-a-synthesizer.md

 ### Playing several instruments separately

-If you have several MIDI controllers connected to the computer, you can open several soundfonts and choose a specific channel for each of the open soundfonts.
-In this way, for example, a first keyboard will be used to play one instrument, and a second keyboard will be used to play another.
+If you have several MIDI controllers connected to the computer, you can open several soundfonts and choose a specific channel for each of the opened soundfonts.
+In this way, for example, a first keyboard will be used to play one instrument, and a second keyboard will be used to play another one.
 The same soundfont can be opened several times to play several of its instruments simultaneously.

 Channel assignment is done by modifying the value of :guilabel:`channel`.
 For example, the first tab opened will listen to channel 1, while the second will listen to channel 2.